🤖Code Risk Policy Settings

 This section contains the settings that are applicable for all code risks:

-This section allows customers to configure custom Semgrep rules.
+This section allows customers to configure custom SAST rules and enable or disable default SAST detections.

 Arnica automatically classifies licenses based on Google's open source guidance.
 This policy configuration enables operators to override license classifications and their associated risk levels.